 Wrap the day up with a healthy dose of vitamin D and omega-3’s by serving up some fish for dinner!
 These essential nutrients help protect against memory loss and support focus.
 To incorporate the healthy fats that are so important to brain development, throw in a green salad with some avocado, some nuts or seeds, some olive oil- based dressing, and whatever other salad toppings you enjoy.

-We can all benefit from learning to include these superfoods into our diets.
+We can all benefit from learning to include these snacks for the brainiac into our diets.
 From toddlers who need all the support they can get during their developmental leaps, to their exhausted parents who need help staying focused on everyday tasks, to their grandparents who need help fighting the memory loss that often accompanies aging, the benefits of a healthy diet can be observed over the course of an entire lifetime.

 Nuts and nut butters: almonds, walnuts, peanuts, cashews